deco3500-2017/-/1_Research.md

 <h3>Driver Safety</h3>
 https://www.uber.com/en-AU/drive/safety/<br>
 Uber places a great amount of importance not only onto the rider's safety, but also the safety of the drivers.
-A number of security/safety mechanisms have been developed to ensure diver safety during every stage of the Uber process (before, during, and after the trip)
+A number of security/safety mechanisms have been developed to ensure diver safety during every stage of the Uber process (before, during, and after the trip).<br>

 <b>Before the Trip</b>
 - No anonymous pickups: all riders are required to create an account and provide their name and phone number as a minimum before they are able to request a ride.
 They are also able to link social accounts and provide a profile picture of themselves.
 This way, when a driver is picking up a rider they will know who they are and so will Uber.